BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 **Websites** that provide a UI for channel purchases.
 This should enable channel marketplaces and LSP channel purchase websites.

 To allow everybody to adopt this specification, we define a **HTTP** api.
-We purposefully decided against a lightning native api to not have to rely on any lightning implementation developers time and potential reduced adoption potential.
+We purposefully decided against a lightning native api to not have to rely on any lightning implementation developers time and therefore reduced adoption potential.

 > **Note** Some requirements are subtle; we have tried to highlight motivations and reasoning behind the results you see here.
 I'm sure we've fallen short; if you find any part confusing or wrong, please contact us and help us improve.

 ## API intro

 The API is split between the base api and possible extensions.
-The base api is required to support this spec.
-Extensions are defined in the [extensions](./extensions/) folder.
-It is up to every LSP what extensions they like to implement.
+The base api must be implemented.
+Extensions may be implemented and are defined in [extensions](./extensions/).

 All specs are defined in the [OpenAPI](https://www.openapis.org/about) format.
-It can be viewed with various editors, most notable the [Swagger Editor](https://editor.swagger.io/) or the [vscode-openapi](https://marketplace.visualstudio.com/items?itemName=42Crunch.vscode-openapi) extension.
-All the OpenAPI documents include detailed descriptions for every field.
+It can be viewed with various editors, most notably the [Swagger Editor](https://editor.swagger.io/) or the [vscode-openapi](https://marketplace.visualstudio.com/items?itemName=42Crunch.vscode-openapi) extension.
+All the OpenAPI documents include detailed descriptions of every field.

 | Extension                              	    | Version 	|
 |----------------------------------------------	|---------	|